LEARNING GUIDE TO:

-4. Write an opinion essay in which you either supports or disclaim the idea that with better communication people are able to live more freely and independently than in times past.
-Be sure to include cell phones, text messaging and e-mail, in your argument.
+4. Write an opinion essay in which you either support or disclaim the idea that with better communication people are able to live more freely and independently than in times past.
+Be sure to include cell phones, text messaging, and e-mail in your argument.
 You may want to discuss the informative power of having hundreds of channels of television and easy access to film as a part of your discussion about communication.

 See also Additional Assignments for Use With any Film that is a Work of Fiction and TWM's guide to Lesson Plans Using Film Adaptations of Novels, Short Stories or Plays..

 Parenting Points: Seek to discover if your child has been assigned to read The Color Purple in his or her English class and be sure that the film is not seen as a substitute for reading the book..
 Tell them that much has changed in the lives of both black Americans and women as a whole with the many social movements that have occurred since the years in which the story is set.

 Are you concerned that time will be wasted if you are absent from class?
 Worry no more . . .
 Check out TeachWithMovies' Set-Up-the-Sub.